pranigopu/appliedStatistics/expansion/QP-Quantifying Probability.md

 $\displaystyle \mathbb{P}([a, b]) = \int_a^b F^1(t) dt$

 Hence, we get $F^1$ as the function such that its integral for any interval $[a, b]$ is the probability mass of that interval under the distribution $\mathbb{P}$.
 In other words, $F^1$ is a curve such that the area under the curve for any interval represents the probability mass of that interval under the distribution $\mathbb{P}$.
-From this, we can see that $F^1$ is valuable to help visualise, conceptualise and thus study the spread of the mass of the distribution.
+From this, we can see that $F^1$ is valuable in visualising, conceptualising and thus studying the spread of the mass of the distribution.
 <br><br>

 Now, also consider what $F^1(x)$ represents for any point $x$ in the sample space.
 Evidently, it is the gradient, i.e. rate of change of the cumulative probability mass at that point.
 A higher gradient represents a higher rise in probability mass at that point, which shows a higher concentration of the probability mass in a small neighbourhood of that point.
 Thus, we term the gradient of the cumulative probability mass at a point as the probability density at the point.